fsolis/InterviewQuest/README.md

 *( You should see a message that says 'Your PHP installation is working fine.')
 *( If this is not shown there have been errors in the PHP installation)

+##Set Up Script ##
+*A script can be found in the resources folder named webServerSetupScript.
+*To run this script.
+Enter the following commands:
+*cd resources/
+*chmod 777 webServerSetupScript
+*./webServerScript

 #### Configuration ####
 ##### Apache server #####